ShlomiFo/ShlomiFo/README.md

 Yes, I bring cakes and pastries to the office 🍰, and I might even reveal their recipes 📜.

-I like to learn languages, I speak Hebrew, English, Dutch and working on my German.
+I like to learn languages, I speak English, Dutch and working on my German.

 People say I Slay coding